FgForrest/evitaDB/documentation/user/en/solve/routing.md

 This query defines that if the URL belongs to a `Product`, it will return `code`, `available`, and `brandCode` attributes.
 If the URL belongs to a `Category`, it will return `level` attributes.
-This way you can have completely different data structures for each entity type and still get the correct data for an unknown entity, even though it may require a lot of work.
+This way you can have completely different data structures for each entity type and still get the correct data for an unknown entity, even if it takes a lot of work.

 <Note type="info">

 <NoteTitle toggles="true">

-##### Simplifying the fragments enumeration in real-world use-cases
+##### Simplifying the fragment enumeration in real-world use-cases
 </NoteTitle>

 Usually, you won't have to define alternative fragments for all of your entity types.
 Let's take the `url` attribute for example,